kubesphere/website/content/en/docs/toolbox/auditing-operating.md

 users: []
 ```

- The `ip` is the `CLUSTER-IP` of Service `kube-auditing-webhook-svc` in the namespace `kubesphere-logging-system`, you can get it used this command.
+ The `ip` is the `CLUSTER-IP` of Service `kube-auditing-webhook-svc` in the namespace `kubesphere-logging-system`.
+You can get it used this command.

 ```
 kubectl get svc -n kubesphere-logging-system